tonikarppi/mullemeck/README.md

 ### Isak Peterson (Isak-P)
 * Implemented :
+  * Various sections of the frontend
-  * Various sections of the front-end
+  * Various sections of the frontend database logic
 * Various fixes
 * Active participation in reviewing other contributors' code.